The Wild Swans (1977 film): Plot

 On the other side, when King Hildebrand learned that Greta had turned his six sons into swans, he expelled Greta from his kingdom.
 Greta cried to her mother and asked her to help her marry another king.
 Later, the old witch fulfilled Greta's wish and cast a disease spell on the river near King Friedrich's country, but they found that Eliza beside King Friedrich was about to finish knitting six shirts.
 The old witch tells Greta not to worry, because there is only one week left for Eliza to lift the spell from her six elder brothers.
 If Eliza fails to knit six shirts by the deadline (which refers to when the church bells ring twelve) and give the six shirts to her six brothers to wear, then the princes will not be turned as human.
 Greta believes that as long as she gets rid of Eliza, she can win the heart of King Friedrich, and then she can also give King Hildebrand the best revenge.

 When King Friedrich and his ministers were troubled by the problem of strange diseases in the country, the old witch persuaded King Friedrich and claimed that if they wanted to solve the problem, they must get rid of a witch who cast a spell on the kingdom.
 The old witch and Greta burned Eliza's remaining yarn balls, so that Eliza was arrested for picking nettles in the cemetery at night and was tried by the judge and burned at the stake under their unjust accusation.
 Later, when Eliza was taken to the stake, she took all of her shirts with her.
 Just as Eliza was about to be surrounded by fire, she saw her six elder brothers arriving to rescue her, so Eliza threw six shirts at her six elder brothers as they flew toward her.
 The princes successfully put on Eliza's shirt and transformed back into humans, and the swan feathers they dropped extinguished the fire at the stake.
 Eliza finally spoke after seeing her six elder brothers' spells lifted, much to the shock of the crowd.

 The old witch was dissatisfied with this.
-When she tried to convince a executioner to set fire to Eliza and the six princes, he pushed her down and broke her magic wand.
+When she tried to convince an executioner to set fire to Eliza and the six princes, he pushed her down and broke her magic wand.
 Shortly after the princes rescued their younger sister, they told King Friedrich the truth, so the old witch and her daughter Greta were taken to the stake.
 Eliza asked King Friedrich to change the sentence of the two witches and expel them from the wilderness.
 King Friedrich agreed to Eliza's request and expelled the old witch and her daughter Greta, preventing them from coming back here again.
 Eventually, Eliza married King Friedrich and lived happily ever after with the blessings of the people and her six elder brothers and their father, King Hildebrand.